- High expected returns

 - Loyalty & novelty

-In this article, I will explore these reasons in detail to help explain why equities are the preferred investment choice for so many personal investors.
+In this article, I will explore these reasons in detail to help explain why equities are the preferred investment choice for so many personal investors and what to invest in to receive reasonable market returns.
+This is not financial advice, therefore you’ll need to perform your own research before investing.

 High expected returns